22-Year-Old Left Wing – Florida Panthers

 Signed a two-year, $6.5 million contract with the Panthers in September 2015.

-Huberdeau scored his 11th goal of the season and had an assist in Friday's loss to the Blues.
+Huberdeau notched his first goal of the playoffs in Sunday's loss to the Islanders.

 To instantly reveal our fantasy analysis of every player – including Jonathan Huberdeau – simply subscribe now.